jeffdgr8/kotbase/docs/prebuilt-database.md

         Don’t, for instance, create a pre-built database against a staging Sync Gateway server and use it within a production app that syncs against a production Sync Gateway.

-    You can use the cblite tool (`cblite cp`) for this — see: [cblite cp (export, import, push, pull)]( https://github.com/couchbaselabs/couchbase-mobile-tools/blob/master/Documentation.md#cp-aka-export-import-push-pull)
+    You can use the cblite tool (`cblite cp`) for this — see [cblite cp (export, import, push, pull)]( https://github.com/couchbaselabs/couchbase-mobile-tools/blob/master/Documentation.md#cp-aka-export-import-push-pull)
     | [cblite on GitHub](https://github.com/couchbaselabs/couchbase-mobile-tools/blob/master/README.cblite.md)

     **Alternatively** …

-    * You can write a simple CBL app to just initiate the required pull sync — see: [Remote Sync Gateway](replication)
+    * You can write a simple CBL app to just initiate the required pull sync — see [Remote Sync Gateway](replication.md)
     * A third party community Java app is available.
-It provides a UI to create a local Couchbase Lite database and pull data from a Sync Gateway database — see: [CouchbaseLite Tester](https://github.com/Infosys/CouchbaseLiteTester)
+It provides a UI to create a local Couchbase Lite database and pull data from a Sync Gateway database — see [CouchbaseLite Tester](https://github.com/Infosys/CouchbaseLiteTester).

 3. Create the **same** indexes the app will use (wait for the replication to finish before doing this).